This blog-post is a shameless piece of advertising. Shameless because the product I am advertising is available to everyone, for free.

 Beyond the castle can be seen the coast of France and, with a keen eye, one can pick out a group of rocks lying between the two.
 These are Les Ecrehous owned by Jersey, but periodically, and theatrically, claimed by the French).
 These little islets (they are vastly bigger at low tide) have no permanent population, but do have some small huts which are rented out to fishermen.
 There are also the remains of a priory, built in the 13th Century, and where masses were said for the soul of King John (who lost most of Normandy to the French, but retained the Channel Islands as the sole portion of William the Conqueror's original Duchy) until it was suppressed under Henry VIII (the most southerly outpost of the Dissolution).

 My story is both a prequel (of sorts) to my first novel, Undreamed Shores, and a foretaste of my third, Omphalos, which will be published later this year.
 I have not, of course, revealed anything about the characters or the plot, which I leave you to discover for yourselves, along with the stories written by my fellow authors.

-Mark Patton's novels, Undreamed Shores and An Accidental King, are published by Crooked Cat Publications: the e-book editions can be purchased from the Crooked Cat Bookstore, and paperback versions from Amazon UK and Amazon USA.
+Mark Patton's novels, Undreamed Shores and An Accidental King, and Omphalos are published by Crooked Cat Publications, and can be purchased from Amazon.